 Students must have completed two professional streams in the Bachelor of Biomedical Science or Bachelor of Laboratory Medicine programme and at least the foundation unit of the third stream.

-This is a professional experience placement (PEP) unit, undertaken off campus in diagnostic pathology laboratories accredited by the National Association of Testing Authorities (NATA), or equivalent.
-Students experience core and specialised areas within a modern diagnostic pathology laboratory and develop an holistic view of the role of the diagnostic pathology laboratory in the healthcare industry.
-They observe and contribute to patient healthcare via diagnostic techniques offered by the laboratory, they further develop practical laboratory skills and learning and apply three years of undergraduate theory (university learning) to professional practice.
-Students are subject to the rules and regulations of the host laboratory, supervised by laboratory staff.
-This unit, in conjunction with CXA401 (Medical Laboratory Practice) and CXA412 (Medical Laboratory Placement 1) comprise a full semester unit weighting with an assessment workload appropriate for a 4th year semester.
+Medical Laboratory Placement 1 & 2 (CXA412, CXA425) are two of three professional experience placement units (PEP) undertaken off campus in diagnostic pathology laboratories accredited by the National Association of Testing Authorities (NATA), or equivalent.
+Students experience core and specialised areas within a modern diagnostic pathology laboratory and develop an holistic view of the role of the diagnostic pathology laboratory in the health-care industry.
+They further develop practical laboratory skills and learning (by observing and performing) and apply three years of undergraduate theory (university learning) to professional practice.
+Students are subject to the rules and regulations of the host laboratory and supervised by laboratory staff.

 |Unit name||Medical Laboratory Placement 2|